Introduction to diphtheria:

 Respiratory droplets can spread diphtheria when someone coughs, sneezes, laughs, or even just talks.

 Diphtheria can also travel on fomites or in the food supply.

 Usually the matter is settled, one way or the other, in 7 to 10 days.
 Sometimes there are lasting complications such as arthritis, paralysis, or brain damage.

 Cutaneous diphtheria is not as serious as other forms, but it usually takes up to 3 months to recover – and sometimes a year or more.

 If diphtheria is suspected, it can be cultured from the nose, throat, skin, or genitals.
 Many laboratories in Europe routinely culture all throat swabs for diphtheria.
 Rapid tests are also available.

-If diphtheria is suspected based on the history and physical exam, treatment should be initiated immediately, without waiting for test results.
+If it is suspected based on the history and physical exam, treatment should be initiated immediately, without waiting for test results.

 How is diphtheria treated?

 Antitoxin and diphtheria antibiotics should be given immediately.
 Skin lesions need to be thoroughly and carefully cleaned.
 Other treatment will depend on the clinical status of the victim.
 It may be minimal or critical care may be required.
 Most need tube feedings and frequent suctioning.
 Some need a tracheostomy.